Industrial Action

 What does ‘trailing of credit’ mean?

-Students who have valid ECs may be permitted to trail up to 15 credits (or 20 credits if a Programme Regulation has already been approved for specific programmes).
+Trailing of credit means permitting a student to complete a limited number of outstanding assessments (no more than 15 credits) in the following academic year whilst continuing with the next block or stage of the Programme.
+Students who have valid Extenuating Circumstances (EC) may be permitted to trail up to 15 credits (or 20 credits if a Programme Regulation has already been approved for specific programmes).
 Please see the Extenuating Circumstances section for how to submit a claim.

 Students who do not have valid ECs will not be permitted to trail credit into the next academic year.
 It is therefore important that you submit an EC form as these will be used to identify your support needs.